guardeivid/simple/README.md

 ## View
-Views file are located in ```app/Views``` directory in twig format, there is home.twig with 'body' block as default master template shipped with SlimApp that will provide default access to published js variable.
+Views file are located in ```app/Views``` directory in twig format, there is home.twig with 'body' block as default master template shipped with Simple that will provide default access to published js variable.

 For detailed Twig documentation, please refer to http://twig.sensiolabs.org/documentation